kulics/koral/book-en/document.md

 If we need a variable that can be reassigned, we can use a mutable variable declaration.

-Mutable variables are declared in Feel with the let mut keyword, again following the first-declared-first-used principle.
+Mutable variables are declared in K with the let mut keyword, again following the first-declared-first-used principle.

 The sample code is as follows.